-The form should take no longer than 30 minutes to complete.
-You can also save the form and return to it at a later date if you do not have all of the information to hand.
+The form should take no longer than one hour to complete.
+You can save the form and return to it at a later date if you do not have all of the information to hand.

 What information will I need in order to complete the application form?

 You will need to have your University offer letter to hand and the JACS code of your course.
-You will also need the following information to complete the form:
+You will also need the following information:

-• The name and nationality of your spouse/partner (if applicable)
+• Name and nationality of your spouse/partner (if applicable)

-• Details of the programme of study you are applying to follow in the UK (including the
+• Details of the programme of study (including the JACS code)

-• for a PhD or Masters by research: your full research proposal and not just the title
+• For a PhD or Masters by research: your full research proposal; not just the title

 • Details of published papers (if applicable)

 • Details of previous ATAS applications (if applicable)

 • The names and contact details of two referees.
 You must have known both referees for at least three years.
 At least one must be an academic from your country of origin